Social housing changes

 Where to go for more information

-- The Citizens Advice in Basingstoke or Tadley at www.basingstokeandtadleycab.org.uk
+- For help and advice visit the Citizens Advice in Basingstoke or Tadley website

-- Contact Shelter for confidential housing, welfare benefits and debt advice.
-Call the Freephone Housing Advice Helpline on 0808 800 4444 from 8am to 8pm on Monday to Friday and 8am to 5pm on Saturday and Sunday.
-Visit www.shelter.org.uk
+- For confidential housing, welfare benefits and debt advice go to the Shelter website or call the freephone Housing Advice Helpline on 0808 800 4444 from 8am to 8pm on Monday to Friday and 8am to 5pm on Saturday and Sunday.

-- Get more information about housing benefit at www.gov.uk
+- Get more information about housing benefit at the GOV.UK website

 If you have an enquiry about benefits, send a message to the Benefits Team